 Hospitals as Partners Working to Reduce Maternal Morbidity

 Maternal health is a high priority for AHA and its member hospitals and health systems.
-As part of that commitment, AHA has long partnered with national organizations as an active member in the Alliance to Improve Maternal Health (AIM).
+As part of that commitment, AHA has long partnered with national organizations as an active member in the Alliance for Innovation on Maternal Health (AIM).
 Together we are working to safeguard mothers and babies by reducing maternal morbidity.